huygnguyen04/huygnguyen04/README.md

 ## Hi there 👋,

-### I'm Huy Nguyen, A passionate and dedicated student at the University of Virginia, majoring in Computer Science and minoring in Applied Mathematics.
+### I'm Huy Nguyen.
+I'm a second-year student at the University of Virginia, majoring in Computer Science and minoring in Applied Mathematics.
 -------

 abc